 1. Low/No Risk

 Unfortunately, investments often realize a rate of return that is directly proportional to how much risk they carry.
 This is why you’ll need to be satisfied with low-interest bearing accounts in your emergency fund.
 Checking, savings, and money market accounts, as well as bank CDs and even physical cash, are good choices.
-Opening a high-yield savings account from UFB Direct is probably the best option.
+Opening a Savings Builder account from CIT Bank is probably the best option.
 Since it earns up to 2.45%, you’ll receive one of the highest rates for a low-risk account.

 Just make sure your bank accounts or bank-guaranteed investments carry FDIC insurance.
 Treasury bills, notes, and bonds have traditionally been good choices for safe investments as well.
 But since the guarantee attached to government-issued instruments has come into question, these may be treated as a very low-risk investment option, but not ones that are necessarily guaranteed.